zfcampus/zf-content-negotiation/README.md

     ),
 ),
 ```

-A selector can contain multiple view models.
-To switch between output types.
+A selector can contain multiple view models, each associated with different media types, allowing

-Example:
+you to provide multiple representations.
+As an example, the following selector would allow a given
+controller to return either JSON or HTML output:

 ```php
 'selectors'   => array(
     'HTML-Json' => array(